Friendly and Picturesque, Fairhope, Alabama Boasts Waterfront Charm, a Gentle Spirit and Old Fashioned Southern Character

 The Fairhope Single Tax Corporation still exists today and is one of two such tax colonies in the U.S. (the other is in Arden, Delaware).
 Over the years, Fairhope has morphed from a utopian dream to essentially a very nice Mobile suburb, but the fact that the FSTC still owns 4,500 acres here is partly why the city is so beautifully landscaped and well-maintained more than one hundred years after its inception.
 In fact, Fairhope has won awards for its parks, colorful flower beds and well-preserved large moss-covered oak trees.

 Fairhope also has a number of more expensive subdivisions.
-Deep Tree Forest has single family homes from the high-$200,000s.
-Rock Creek is a master-planned golf community with homes from the high-$200,000s.
+Rock Creek is a master-planned golf community with homes from the mid-$300,000s.
 Woodlands at Fairhope may be one of the most exclusive neighborhood with homes from the $500,000s.
 Million dollar homes are available, too.
 It also worth noting that people who purchase a house on "colony land" secure ownership of the house but receive a 99-year lease on the land and pay rent to the Single Tax Corporation (which has 1,800 or more such leaseholds).

 Fairhope was a resort destination throughout much of its history, attracting wealthy northerners in search of warmer winter weather.
 It has also been a favorite of writers and intellectuals, and today it remains the home of artists and craftsmen who come for the inviting cultural climate.